alexwlchan/alexwlchan.net/src/notes/2025/2025-07-06-combine-arrows-mermaid.md

 ---
-layout: til
+layout: note
 title: Combine arrows in Mermaid by using an invisible node
 date: 2025-07-06 09:37:21 +01:00
-tags:
-  - mermaid
-  - drawing things
+topic: Drawing things
-old_syntax_highlighting: true
 ---
 <style>
   @media screen and (min-width: 500px) {